fny21/DARE/preprocess/README.md

 - hist_iid: a list of item IDs that the user clicked in the history.
 - hist_cid: a list of category IDs that the user clicked in the history.

-### information about hist_iid and hist_cid
+### Understanding ``hist_iid`` and ``hist_cid``

-- They are sorted by time. hist_iid[-1] indicates the latest item that the user clicked; while hist_iid[0] refers to an item that is clicked a long time ago.
+- The interaction history is sorted by time. hist_iid[-1] is the most recent interaction; while hist_iid[0] is the earliest recorded interaction.
 - Clip: the maximum length is 200.
-If a user history is too long, only recent 200 behaviors are reserved.
+If a user has more than 200 historical interactions, only the most recent 200 are kept.
-- Pad：Pad with 0 if user history is shorter than 200.
+- Pad：If a user has fewer than 200 interactions, zeros are padded.

 ### train/val/test split

-- We filter out the users with history length less than 210.
+- We filter out users with fewer than 210 interactions.
-- For a user with 300 behaviors ([1~300], heiger index means more recent), the train/val/test dataset will contain:
+- Suppose a user has 300 interactions ([1~300], heiger index means more recent), the train/val/test dataset will contain:
   - train: for j in range(19):
     - i = 298 - 5 * j
     - given: [i-200 ~ i-1]